Online Induction >> Induction Checklist

 Objectives of an Induction Checklist

-- To give the new-hires an overview of what the company or organization is about, its history, values and vision, structure, facilities, and objectives both long-term and short-term.
+- To give the new hires and new contractors an overview of what the company or organization is about, its history, values and vision, structure, facilities, and objectives both long-term and short-term.

-- To ensure a faster transition for the new employee; this will enable the employee to become productive in their work quicker.
+- For new employees, to ensure a faster transition for the new employee; this will enable the employee to become productive in their work quicker.

-- It gives an overview of the company policies and procedures, operational methods, company products, and services, etc.
+- For contractors and employees it gives an overview of the company policies and procedures, operational methods, company products, and services, etc.

 Importance of an Induction Checklist